-Nicaragua has officially confirmed 16 cases of COVID-19 with five deaths.
+Nicaragua has officially confirmed 6,989 cases of COVID-19 with 183 deaths ?.
 No confinement measures or lockdown have been imposed in the country, with NGOs and doctors casting doubts on official governmental figures.
 Classes have resumed following the Easter break, borders are open, and mass gatherings are not prohibited, with higher risk of exposure to infection for all citizens.
 Testing availability is severely limited, as is the capacity of the healthcare system, which is short on medical professionals.
 Very little information is available on the humanitarian response.
 Nicaragua shares land borders with Honduras and Costa Rica, both of which have active outbreaks with hundreds of cases.?

-Protection: Large-scale civic unrest has persisted since the beginning of the crisis, and the government’s repressive strategies have intensified, raising serious protection concerns.
-As of January 2019, there were 767 people in prison for protesting against the government. ?
+Protection: Large-scale civic unrest has persisted since the beginning of the crisis, and the government’s repressive strategies have intensified, raising serious protection concerns. ?

-Food security and livelihoods: Located in Central America’s ‘Dry Corridor’, Nicaragua is experiencing high levels of food insecurity due to the lack of rainfall from June-August 2018 that caused significant damage to the 2018 primera season (harvested July to mid-August), with an average of 20% in agricultural losses recorded across the region.
-Increasing food prices resulting from economic recession also limit food access. ?
+Food security and livelihoods: Nicaragua is experiencing high levels of food insecurity due to the impacts of Hurricanes Eta and Iota.
+Increasing food prices resulting from economic recession and the COVID -19 pandemic also limits food access. ?